alfredapp/shortcuts-workflow/README.md

 <a href='https://github.com/alfredapp/shortcuts-workflow/releases/latest/download/Shortcuts.alfredworkflow'>⤓ Download Workflow</a>

-> On Alfred 4 use <a href='https://github.com/alfredapp/shortcuts-workflow/releases/download/2022.8/Shortcuts.alfredworkflow'>alternative link</a>

 ## About

+## Usage

-Run `sc` to list all your shortcuts or `scd` to quickly filter them by folder name.
-Press ↩ to action.
+Run the All Shortcuts Keyword (defautl: `sc`) to list all your shortcuts or the Shorcut Folders Keyword (default: `scd`) to filter by folder name.

 ![Alfred search for sc](Workflow/images/about/sc.png)

-To run a shortcut with an argument, use the Universal Action or invoke it with ⌘↩.
-Use the File Action to run a shortcut on a file.
+* ↩: Run the shortcut.
+* ⌘↩: Run the shortcut with an argument.

-⌥↩ opens the shortcut for editing.
+* ⌥↩: Open the shortcut for editing.

+Use the [Universal Actions](https://www.alfredapp.com/help/features/universal-actions/) to run the shortcut on files or as another way to give an argument.

 <a href='https://github.com/alfredapp/shortcuts-workflow/releases/latest/download/Shortcuts.alfredworkflow'>⤓ Download Workflow</a>

-> On Alfred 4 use <a href='https://github.com/alfredapp/shortcuts-workflow/releases/download/2022.8/Shortcuts.alfredworkflow'>alternative link</a>